Tax Audit Insurance in Australia: What It Is, What It Costs, and Whether It’s Worth It

 7. Superannuation Compliance (Payday Super Focus)

 In practice: A small professional services firm with five staff pays super quarterly.
 Under payday super rules, this is non-compliant.
-The ATO identifies the gap through Single Touch Payroll data and raises an SGC liability, which is not tax deductible (unlike ordinary super contributions).
+The ATO identifies the gap through Single Touch Payroll data and raises an SGC liability, which is not tax deductible, unlike ordinary super contributions paid on time, which are deductible.
+This is one of the less-known costs of a payday super non-compliance finding.

 The Real Problem: ATO Interest (GIC)